vader1359/todo-starter/README.md

     - [x] Use append to display the list
     - [x] Use Ajax to send Add an item to backend and save it to file
 - [x] User can cancel the list form after clicking on the "Add a list" text
-- [ ] User can add a new item by clicking on "Add an item..." and can click Cancel if desired - Delay
+- [x] User can add a new item by clicking on "Add an item..." and can click Cancel if desired
 - [x] User can drag to re-order items in a list and the list saves automatically
 - [x] User can drag an item from one list to another and --- both lists save automatically
     - [ ] Need to check and only submit the form changed